soda-lmu/rainer/README.md

 # RAINER: The R Assistant IN Error Resolution

-Welcome to RAINER - your new best friend in R.
+Welcome to RAINER - your personal assistant for troubleshooting in R!

-RAINER provides explanations for error messages, outputs not matching your intended results and suggestions for improvements to your code.
-Using a large language model (LLM), it examines the current state of your workspace and code to troubleshoot your problem.
+RAINER helps you resolve errors, understand unexpected outputs, and improve your code using a large language model (LLM).
+It examines the current state of your workspace and code to provide individual explanations and suggestions.

 ## Overview

-- `r_error()`: use that function to get an explanation what an error message means, why it occured and how to correct the issue
+- `r_error()`: Explains error messages, their causes, and how to fix them
-- `r_activate()`: use that function to automatically trigger `r_error()` always when an error message occurs
+- `r_activate()`: Automatically triggers `r_error()` whenever an error occurs
-- `r_explain()`: use that function when an output (e.g. a table) does not yield the result you intended without throwing an error message
+- `r_explain()`: Helps diagnose why an output (e.g., a table) differs from your expectations
-- `r_improve()`: use that function to get suggestions of how to improve your code
+- `r_improve()`: Provides recommendations to enhance your code's efficiency and clarity.

 ## Installation